 Reasons for Divorce in Arizona

-We hear about divorce constantly because it is so common.
+We hear about divorce constantly, because it is so common.
 The main reason for a divorce in Arizona is that some people may find themselves in an unhealthy marriage and, despite their best efforts, a divorce is the most healthy choice.
-We encourage couples to try to resolve their marital problems through counseling and addressing the reasons for divorce before making the decision to end their marriage.
+We encourage couples to try to resolve their marital problems through counseling and addressing the reasons for divorce before deciding to end their marriage.
 In other cases, such as when a spouse is being abused, pursuing a divorce is safest and most healthy choice a person can make.

-Arizona is a no fault divorce state, which means all you have to allege is that the marriage is irretrievably broken and do not need to prove any other reasons for divorce in Arizona.
-The court can order the parties to participate in mandatory counseling if requested by either party, but the court cannot force a couple to remain married if that counseling is not successful.
+Arizona is a no-fault divorce state, which means all you have to allege is that the marriage is irretrievably broken and do not need to prove any other reasons for divorce in Arizona.
+The court can order the parties to participate in mandatory counseling if requested by either party, but the court cannot force a couple to remain married if that counseling is not satisfied.
 Now, let’s take a closer look at some of the more common reasons for divorce in Arizona.

 Marrying Too Young: 46% of people who married when they were young answered a survey regarding divorce citing their feelings that their age when they married constituted a factor in their divorce.
 The Centers for Disease Control and Prevention state that almost 50% of young marriages fail within the first fifteen years of the marriage.
 In comparison, the number is closer to 35% for couples who get married in their mid-twenties.

 Unrealistic Expectations: 45% responded that they felt unrealistic expectations led them to a dissolution of marriage.
-Flexibility is key, but it is something almost every couple has to work on constantly.
+Flexibility is essential, but it is something almost every couple has to work on consistently.

-One of the more unfortunate aspect of practicing family law is having to cope with the loss of life during or after a divorce has been filed.
-We cannot over emphasize enough the need to have a personal safety plan, which may be the greatest reason for a divorce in Arizona, that may include installation of an alarm system, seeking protection from a shelter, and pursuing other self defense measures to protect yourself.
+One of the more unfortunate aspects of practicing family law is having to cope with the loss of life during or after a divorce has been filed.
+We cannot overemphasize enough the need to have a personal safety plan, which may be the greatest reason for a divorce in Arizona, that may include installation of an alarm system, seeking protection from a shelter, and pursuing other self-defense measures to protect yourself.
 You need to be prepared to be able to protect yourself in seconds when you understand the police response will be in minutes.